CME211/notes/syllabus.md

 ## Grading

-Your overall course grade will be based on assignments (50%), two exams (12.5% each, 25% total), and a final project (25%).
+Your course grade will be based on assignments (50%), two exams (12.5% each, 25% total), and a project (25%).

 Course letter grades are at the discretion of the instructor.
 If at any time you have questions about your standing in the class, please contact the instructor.